supertokens/docs/auth-react/docs/session/session-auth.md

 ```

 ### Respond to session expiry
-If you pass function as `onSessionExpired` prop, it will be called whenever session expires.
-**When session expires this will prevent `SessionContext` from updating**.
+If you pass a function as `onSessionExpired` prop, it will be called whenever session expires. **When session expires this will prevent `SessionContext` from updating**.
 This means you can still display the UI for authenticated user.

 Example:
 ```tsx